TheOdinProject/curriculum/rails_programming/Rails_Sprinkles/JS_Bundling.md

 npm i stimulus
 ~~~

-now let's run ```yarn run build``` in the terminal.
+Now let's run ```yarn run build``` in the terminal.
 Woah we still get the error below despite adding the stimulus package for esbuild what gives?

 ~~~bash